Alert

 To request changes to the standard medpack, send a file note to the Medpack, Team Desk indicating the type and date of the documents to be included or removed.

-Re-employment (RE) services offered by contracted providers
+RE services offered by contracted providers

 Resume